-• Groundwater
+Groundwater

 Groundwater quality in the area is generally good, with the best quality groundwater found in the higher rainfall portions, and the poorest quality in the lower rainfall areas towards the east, groundwater quality deteriorates in the direction of flow and assumes a more dominant N-Cl character.
-The total dissolved solid (TDS) content of the groundwater is generally in the range 50 to 200 mg/l, but this can rise to considerably more than 420 mg/l in the lower rainfall portions.
-Good quality groundwater is found in the mountain headwaters, with quality deteriorating in the direction of flow.
+The total dissolved solid (TDS) content of the groundwater is generally in the range 50 to 200 mg/l, but this can rise considerably to more than 420 mg/l in the lower rainfall portions.
 Poorer quality groundwater is found in the lower reaches of the Upper uThukela, Bushmans and Mooi Catchments, probably reflecting the influence of the argillaceous sediments in this part of the study area.
 Instances of elevated fluoride were reported for the western part of the catchment.